Title number five

 More Spaniards on target

 2006 - Xabi Alonso grabbed his first senior international goal while winning his 27th cap in Spain’s 4-0 thumping of the Ukraine in a World Cup Finals group game in Leipzig, with future red Fernando Torres also on the scoresheet.
-Luis García also featured, while Vladyslav Vashchuk was sent off for the losing side.
+Luis García and future red Andriy Voronin also featured.

 2008 – Torres netted again as Spain beat Sweden 2-1 in Innsbruck, with David Villa’s late winner ensuring they reached the Quarter-finals of the European Championships as group winners with a game to spare.
 Meanwhile, future red Sotirios Kyrgiakos played as Greece lost 1-0 to Russia in Salzburg.